Quick Start

 ### Rule Files

-- **source_rules**: External input sources (such as `HttpServletRequest.getParameter`)
+- **source_rules**: External input source rules (e.g., `HttpServletRequest.getParameter`)

 ### Custom Rules

-You can edit `rules.json` to add new Sink, Source, or Sanitizer rules according to actual needs:
+You can edit `rules.json` to add new Sink, Source, or Sanitizer rules:

 ```json